-Finding a cheap energy tariff is quick and easy at UKPower - just enter your postcode in the box at the top of the page to start comparing quotes.
+Finding a cheap energy deal is quick and easy at UKPower - just enter your postcode in the box below to start comparing quotes.

 Energy prices are always changing, and cheap energy deals are regularly introduced to encourage customers to switch to a cheaper energy supplier.
 The trouble is, the cheapest energy supplier for one customer might not be the cheapest energy provider for another.
 That’s why it’s important to enter as much information as possible when running an energy comparison – the more accurate the information, the more accurate our quotes will be.

 But to get an idea of the cheapest dual fuel energy tariffs and cheapest gas and electricity companies currently out there, check out the table below and use it as a rough guide when comparing rates.

 The average bills shown in the table below assume you’re a medium energy user, getting through about 12,000 kWh of gas and around 3,100 kWh of electricity a year.
 The figures are also based on the assumption that you’ll sign up to a dual fuel tariff, which means the same company supplies both your gas and electricity, and will pay for your bills by monthly Direct Debit.

 The rates below should only be used as a guide, and it’s important to carry out your own comparison to make sure the cheap gas and electricity prices you’re shown are completely accurate for your specific circumstances.

 |Supplier||Tariff||Average Annual Bill*|